matt-curtis/MochaJSDelegate/README.md

 Notes/Caveats:
 ----------

- - **IMPORTANT:** upon further testing, `MochaJSDelegate` will cause any script that uses it to stay alive no matter what (live fast, die young).
-This is due to the fact that attaching a Javascript Function (In Objective-C a `MOJavaScriptObject` class, specifically) to a method implementation causes the function (and associated `JSContext`) to be retained.
-This also can't be undone with `COScript.setShouldKeepAround_(false);`.
-Any suggestions on avoiding this retention is appreciated, as there are no obvious ways to create a "weak" reference to a JavaScript function in Mocha.
  - Every time you create a `MochaJSDelegate`,  a new `NSObject` subclass is created.
 I've taken pains to ensure none of them is likely to conflict with any others floating around the runtime, so the only issue one might have is a bunch of classes being created in the runtime.
  - This won't work for classes that require their delegates to implement a specific Protocol (and perform a strict check).
 It's technically possible for the subclass to inherit and implement the necessary Protocol, but that isn't possible at this time for certain [reasons](https://github.com/logancollins/Mocha/issues/25).
  - I'm very new to Sketch/CocoaScript/Mocha, so I might be doing something stupid here (correction: *am likely doing something stupid)